-Woodlawn hosts nearly seventy programs (some free and some for fees) each year including a variety of workshops, a spring and fall lecture series, garden programs, and afternoon teas.
-Visit our calendar to see what’s happening next at Woodlawn.
+Woodlawn hosts many programs (some free and some for fees) each year including a variety of workshops, a spring and fall lecture series, garden programs, and afternoon teas.
+Visit our calendar to see what’s happening next

 Workshops and Lectures